coleychi/amuseme/test_stuff/notestoself.md

 SMALL THINGS

--- categorize prompts by theme
+-- categorize prompts by theme?
--- style the notice box on prompt show page better... is there a way to reference the post?
--- clean up css (consolidate similar elements, give ids and classes better names)
+-- clean up css (consolidate similar elements, give ids and classes better names) -- timestamps

--- timestamps
 -- points? (and where will this go in terms of css?)
+-- refactor code (clean up the controllers)
+-- integerate an api?
+-- social interactions (likes, notifications)
+-- search?
+-- seed data?